Adito5393/ansible-zfs_on_root/README.md

 * Review the `defaults/main.yml` to set temporary passwords,  non-root user account(s) and basic rules on boot partition sizes, swap partitions, etc.
 * Defaults to building a headless server environment, however a full graphical desktop can be enabled.

+Future plans:

+* check this custom [live build debian](https://github.com/mmitch/debian-live-mitch-zfs/tree/master) repo & see [live build](https://debian-live-config.readthedocs.io/en/latest/custom.html) docs in order to have a recovery ISO live Debian with ZFS loaded available on a USB stick

 ---

 ## Environments Tested

-* Ubuntu 22.04.x Live CD Boot on Bare Metal or within VirtualBox
+* Debian 12 (bookworm) Live CD Boot on Bare Metal or within QEMU VM powered by Proxmox VE

 ---

 ## Requirements

 * [Ansible](https://www.ansible.com/) (Built with Ansible Core 2.12 or newer)
-* [Ubuntu 22.04.x "Jammy" Live CD](https://ubuntu.com/download/desktop/) (22.04 LTS Desktop - DO NOT use server images)
+* [Debian 12 (bookworm) Live CD](https://ubuntu.com/download/desktop/) (22.04 LTS Desktop - DO NOT use server images)
   * _NOTE: you can configure for command-line only server build even when using the desktop image._
 * Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.